 Industry Analysis & Industry Trends

-The industry has grown overall during the past five years after declining in 2011-12.
-Demand was adversely affected by weak business confidence levels at the start of the period, which resulted in operators restricting their marketing budgets.
-The fall in real disposable income also dampened demand as pressure on household spending generally reduces the ability of advertising campaigns to attract more customers.
-The industry returned to growth in 2012-13, as the 2012 London Olympic Games stimulated demand.
-Revenue growth strengthened in the latter part of the period as economic conditions improved and business confidence levels began to rebound, allowing businesses to expand spending on advertising activities... purchase to read more
+Despite declining in 2011-12, industry revenue has grown relatively consistently over the past five years.
+Demand was adversely affected by weak business confidence levels at the start of the period, which resulted in firms restricting their marketing budgets.
+The fall in real disposable income also dampened demand as pressure on household spending tends to limit the success of advertising campaigns.
+The industry returned to growth in 2012-13, with the 2012 Olympics stimulating considerable demand.
+Revenue growth strengthened during the following years as economic conditions improved and business confidence levels began to rebound.
+Online advertising revenue grew strongly from the start of the period as the number of consumers with easy access to the internet increased... purchase to read more

 Industry Report - Industry Investment Chapter